isomerpages/moe-yiochukangsec/_our-experience/In Our School.md

         Media and Design Programme.
 Ear Time provides a conducive space for students after school to entertain their peers, performing in an informal setting with full technical facilities.
-It is held twice a year, with one Showtime each semester.
+It is held twice a year, with one Ear Time each semester.
     </p>
 </div>